justaszie/Bikeshare-Analysis/README.md

 AND start_station_name = 'Whippie St & 26th St';
 ```

 Note that some stations have one ID and multiple names, where the name has various suffixes, such as " - midblock", "Public Rack - ", " SW", etc - see the sample below.
 This explains most of the cases where 1 ID has multiple name values (300+ cases).
-I checked the stations map on the service provider's website and they are actually considered as different stations.
+I checked the [stations map](https://account.divvybikes.com/map) on the data owner's website and they are actually considered as different stations.
 So we are leaving them as different stations in the preparation step.
 I group them in my queries in the Analysis phase, when I'm looking at the geographical distribution of the rides.

 <img width="756" alt="station name suffixes" src="https://github.com/justaszie/Bikeshare-Analysis/assets/1820805/137f1fd9-e9d1-4199-ba32-8632e9e54d4b">